diogocorreia71/minishell/README.md

 ### Expander
 The expander is responsible for expanding the values of the enviroment variables.

+Now it's time to expand all the variables our input has.
+Every word starting with a `$` is a variable that needs to be expanded.

+It's also the moment where we delete all the quotes `'`, `"` from our input.

+Our expander was done inside the parser in the moment we build a `<COMMAND>`

+Now we can go to the final step.

+### Execution
+The execution it's the part where the input is gonna be executted.

+With our ast built it's now a matter of transversing the tree and executing the commands

 ## Dependencies
 - Libft (aleready included)